 - Colored Card Stock (optional)

-To prepare this sensory activity, fill out the form below to get the printables emailed to you.
-After downloading the printables from the email, print them on card stock or copy paper.
+To prepare this sensory activity, click on the button below.
+Then, download and print them on card stock or copy paper.
 I like to print my resources on card stock, because it is more durable.
 But, you can use copy paper too.

 Next, laminate the bushels and apples so your kids can use this activity over and over.
 Then, cut out all of the pieces.